Goal Zero Yeti 400 Or Jackery Explorer 500? Which One Is The Best?

 Keep your electronics charged and your lights on during power outages, or while you’re out camping in the woods, far from the power grid.

-It’s a little bit confusing by Goal Zero to release one Yeti 400 and one Yeti 400 Lithium, but since you might be looking at both, I decided to add both of them to this comparison.
+It’s a little bit confusing by Goal Zero to release one No products found. and one Yeti 400 Lithium, but since you might be looking at both, I decided to add both of them to this comparison.
 I will compare the Yeti 400 (non-lithium) against the other two as well to cover both models.

 There are also several Jackery Explorers in different sizes, and I will be making several comparisons between the different sizes in future posts.
 All of these will be in the “Batteries” category so if that’s something you’re interested in reading, you can access it from the top menu.